isaacs/ttlcache/README.md

 **Internal**

-Called when an with a ttl is added.
+Called when an item with a ttl is added.
 This ensures that only one timer is setup at once.
 Called automatically.

 ## Algorithm